The Australian fitness industry is extremely competitive!

 With kettlebell training rapidly growing in popularity in so many areas of the health and fitness industry, there obviously comes many exciting new business opportunities for a qualified kettlebell instructor.

 That’s correct.
-If you’re not totally satisfied with EPTI’s Perth Kettlebell Courses, then I INSIST you ask for a 100% ‘no question asked money back refund’.
+If you’re not totally satisfied with DFA’s Perth Kettlebell Courses, then I INSIST you ask for a 100% ‘no question asked money back refund’.

 That’s how confident I am of the high level of teaching, great content and new ideas you’ll discover.

-Just send an email to email@example.com within 7 days of your course and we’ll refund your payment… no questions asked.
+Just send us an email and within 7 days of your course and we’ll refund your payment… no questions asked.

 You have nothing to lose and everything to gain!